dtitone-lab/gullifer_titone_downstream_switch/README.md

 Data, code, and analyses related to the following article:

 Gullifer, J., & Titone, D. (in press).
-Downstream switch costs during reading. *Journal of Experimental Psychology: Learning, Memory, and Cognition*. https://doi.org/10.31234/osf.io/hf368. https://doi.org/10.1037/xlm0000695.
+The impact of a momentary language switch on bilingual reading: Intense at the switch but merciful downstream for L2 but not L1 readers. *Journal of Experimental Psychology: Learning, Memory, and Cognition*.  https://doi.org/10.1037/xlm0000695. https://doi.org/10.31234/osf.io/hf368.